new orleans’ premier

 Even if the other driver appears contrite and willing to pay for the damages caused, do not assume you can settle a minor car accident quickly without consulting an attorney.
 If you file against the at-fault driver’s insurance policy, the driver may contest liability or the insurer may prolong the claims process for any number of reasons.
 A personal injury attorney can help you determine the best way to handle a minor car accident, regardless of how minimal or substantial you think your damages are.

-If your minor car accident only resulted in minimal cosmetic damage to your vehicle like a dented bumper or broken headlight, you can probably handle the issue without resorting to a lawsuit.
+If your minor car accident only resulted in minimal cosmetic damage to your vehicles like a dented bumper or broken headlight, you can probably handle the issue without resorting to a lawsuit.
 The other driver may offer to pay for your repairs out of pocket, and it is ultimately up to you whether to trust such an arrangement.
 However, you must report the accident to your insurance company, even if you do not intend to file a claim against your own policy.
 An accident caused by another driver may not affect your premium rate or eligibility for coverage, but failure to report a minor accident as required by the terms of your insurance policy could lead to significant legal issues later.

 You may think your car only sustained minor damage until later, and then your insurance company may argue your claim for failing to report the accident in a timely manner.
 Every driver should understand the details of his or her auto insurance policy.
 If you have any doubt as to whether you should report an accident, err on the side of caution and report it or consult with an attorney about how to handle it.